dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-microsoft/Readme.md

 ## Keys

-Sign up for a [Google Cloud developer account](https://console.developers.google.com/start) and then enable the appropriate apis in the console.
+Sign up through Microsoft's [Application Registration Portal](https://apps.dev.microsoft.com/).

 ## Maintained By

-The Google extension was created and maintained by the [DTP maintainers](mailto:portability-maintainers@googlegroups.com) (this includes developers from Google).
+The Google extension was created and maintained by the [DTP maintainers](mailto:portability-maintainers@googlegroups.com) (this includes developers from Microsoft).